Flooristics, LLC

 Share Button

-Most of the carpets sold in the United States are made from synthetic fibers, and one that is quite prevalent on the market is polypropylene, known as olefin.
-It is an inexpensive fiber that is naturally stain resistant and color fast, with the ability to stand up to sun exposure and water exposure very well.
+Manufacturers make most carpets sold in the United States from synthetic fibers, and polypropylene, known as olefin, is one of the most prevalent options on the market.
+It is an inexpensive fiber that is naturally stain resistant and color-fast, with the ability to stand up to sun exposure and water exposure very well.

 Olefin is the second most popular carpet fiber after nylon.
-It isn’t quite as durable as nylon but it is more stain resistant and less expensive.
-This makes it attractive to certain clients that are looking for a flooring product in an area that doesn’t have high traffic.
-One of the many benefits of olefin is that it is naturally water resistant, making it a good choice for outdoor rooms, pool rooms, patios and damp basements.
+It isn’t quite as durable as nylon, but it is more stain resistant and less expensive.
+This makes it attractive to certain clients.
+These clients want a flooring product for areas with low traffic.
+Olefin offers many benefits.
+It is naturally water-resistant.
+This makes it a good choice for outdoor rooms, pool rooms, patios, and damp basements.

 Because this synthetic fiber doesn’t have as much resiliency as nylon, it is more likely to crush.
-That’s why many olefin carpet options are made as low pile or low loops.
+Manufacturers make many olefin carpet options as low-pile or low-loop styles.
 This makes it difficult for the carpet to become matted or crushed.
-These fibers can also be dissolved by a certain chemical, dihydronapthalene.
+These fibers can also be dissolved by a certain chemical, dihydronaphthalene.

-All in all, olefin is a fine choice for clients that have specific carpet needs and would like a product that can rise to the occasion.
+All in all, olefin is a fine choice for clients who have specific carpet needs and would like a product that can rise to the occasion.

 Filed Under: Carpet and Rugs Tagged With: carpet fibers, olefin, olefin carpet, polypropylene carpet, polypropylene olefin, synthetic carpet fiber